Accidents While the Employee is Performing Personal Errands for the Employer in Louisiana Workers Compensation

 Nonetheless, the employer's workers compensation insurance company will very often try to any workers compensation benefits to an employee who is volunteering his help.

-Fortunately, Louisiana court often side with the employee on cases on volunteering, even when the employee volunteered his or her services in a different department or area of the business.
+Fortunately, Louisiana workers compensation Courts often side with the employee on cases on volunteering, even when the employee volunteered his or her services in a different department or area of the business.

 The courts are especially likely to find in favor of the employee when: